jarfa/jarfa.github.io/content/2016-06-03-confidence-interval-lift.md

         Pa is positive events (conversions) for A, etc.
         """
+        # The parameters of the beta distribution are:
+        #   alpha = number of successes
+        #   beta = number of failures
         # add 1 to both alpha and beta for a uniform prior
         cvr_b = np.random.beta(1 + Pa, 1 + Na - Pa, size=Nsim)
         cvr_b = np.random.beta(1 + Pa, 1 + Na - Pa, size=Nsim)